chenhaotian/Bayesian-Bricks/README.raw.md

 ### Hierarchical Mixture Models

-In a hierarchical mixture model, the observation $x$ are generated by some unknown mixture components and are split into $J$ groups, all $J$ groups share the same set of mixture components but with different component weights.
+In a hierarchical mixture model, the observation $x$ are generated by some unknown mixture components and are split into $J$ groups, all $J$ groups share the same set of mixture components but with different mixture weights.

-It has the following graph structure:
+Hierarchical Dirichlet Process(HDP) is a natural representation of a hierarchical mixture model, It has following graph structure:

 ![](./notes_pictures/hierarchicalMixtureModel.png)